mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.md

 In this project I have implemented the code for Counting the frequency of all the Alpha-numerics in "Pride and Prejudice" and then printed the 25 most occuring words.
 The catch here is that every program has been written under various constraints.
-This is inspired from the book "Excersizes in Programming Styles" written by Prof. Cristina Videira Lopes; which I have refferred extensively for this project.
+This is inspired from the book "Excersizes in Programming Styles" written by Prof. Cristina Videira Lopes; which I have referred extensively for this project.

 Currently uploaded styles.